marcelcremer/Homepage/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Marcel is a Consultant and lead Developer at CK7 GmbH in germany.
+<p>Marcel is Consultant and lead Developer at CK7 GmbH in Germany.
 He's interested in Technologies, Patterns and Clean Code.
 On he's publishing technical articles about java- and typescript, nodejs, REST-APIs and frontend-development on dev.to and this blog.
 His current projects are build on Angular or Vue and Nodejs.